ProFacet is hosted on Firebase (Google Cloud). Think of it as renting a secure storage unit: we control the keys and decide what lives there.

 If you have billing questions or want your payment data removed from Stripe, contact us and we’ll help route the request.

-The renderer, analyzer, and optimizer are sophisticated simulations, but they are still simulations.
+The Renderer, Analyzer, and Optimizer are sophisticated simulations, but they are still simulations.

 Real stones will deviate because of polishing, material tolerances, lighting, and refractive index variance, so treat virtual results as guidance rather than a guarantee of optical performance.